AsyDynamics/Raw_LoRa_Network/README.md

 # TDMA scheme
 ## v2-4.4.2019
 Added some sketch to better illustrate and calculate the desired sleep time.
-Detail at https://github.com/AsyDynamics/Raw_LoRa_Network/blob/master/tips%20and%20notes.md#tdma <br>
+[Detail at here](https://github.com/AsyDynamics/Raw_LoRa_Network/blob/master/tips%20and%20notes.md#tdma)
 ## v2-21.3.2019
 Modified to send downlink message upon each uplink with instruction.
 Thus reserve a lora.read() window for Node after each SP
 ## v1-20.3.2019